Memory Savings at What Cost? A Study of Alternatives to Backpropagation: Conclusion

 \section{Conclusion}

-While forward-mode AD (\fmad) and zero-order (ZO) optimization have been proposed as memory-efficient alternatives to backpropagation (BP), prior work lacked comparison with checkpointed BP and unified theoretical bounds.
-Our analysis closes these gaps, revealing that \fmad and ZO incur higher computational cost, slower convergence, and greater sensitivity to dimensionality and perturbation budgets.
+While forward-mode AD (\fmad) and zero-order (ZO) optimization have been proposed as memory-efficient alternatives to backpropagation (BP), prior work lacked comparison with checkpointed BP and unified theoretical bounds for LLM training.
+Our analysis closes these gaps, revealing that \fmad and ZO incur higher computational cost, slower convergence, and greater sensitivity to model dimensionality and perturbation budgets.
 Even with enhancements like variance reduction, they remain less efficient and robust than BP with activation checkpointing.
-Empirical results on large models confirm that checkpointed BP consistently outperforms \fmad and ZO across accuracy, convergence speed, and compute cost -- at comparable memory usage.
-These findings reaffirm checkpointed BP as the most practical strategy for memory-constrained training and clarify the limitations of \fmad and ZO.
+Empirical results on large LLMs and vision-language models confirm that checkpointed BP consistently outperforms \fmad and ZO across accuracy, convergence speed, and compute cost, at comparable memory usage.
+These findings reaffirm checkpointed BP as the most practical strategy for memory-constrained LLM training and clarify the limitations of \fmad and ZO.